marcosclavier/jobot/job_bot_project/PRD.md

 *   **New API Endpoints:**
     *   `GET /api/onboarding-chat`: WebSocket endpoint for registration chatbot interaction.

 **3.5.
-Career Coach LLM Chatbot:**
+Profile Refinement Coach Chatbot:**
-*   **Objective:** Create a WebSocket-based chat endpoint accessible from the dashboard for career planning questions, advice, and profile refinements.
+*   **Objective:** Create a WebSocket-based chat endpoint accessible from the dashboard for ongoing profile refinement, career planning questions, and advice.
+This chatbot will leverage the user's existing profile to provide personalized guidance and, crucially, to suggest and implement profile updates based on conversational cues and user confirmation.
 *   **Key Components:**
     *   New DB collection: `chat_histories` to store per-user message lists.
     *   System prompt: Defines the coach's behavior (empathetic, subtle CV prompts, data extraction for clusters like education/achievements).
+It will also instruct the LLM on how to propose profile changes using a structured command format (e.g., `[UPDATE_PROFILE: {"cluster": "skills", "action": "add", "value": "Python"}]`).
-    *   WebSocket endpoint: Authenticates via JWT, handles messages, calls Gemini, extracts data, updates profiles.
+    *   WebSocket endpoint: Authenticates via JWT, handles messages, calls Gemini, extracts data, and *parses for structured update commands*.
+If a command is found, the backend will safely execute the corresponding update (e.g., `$push`, `$set`) on the user's profile in `profiles_collection`.
+The command itself will be stripped from the message sent back to the user.
     *   Integration: Link to existing `/api/cv-upload` for notifications; update profiles in `profiles_collection` with extracted data.
     *   UX Considerations: Make it non-overwhelming (e.g., start with a welcome message); handle omissions (e.g., ageism) and style matching in the prompt.
+The bot will confirm changes with the user before applying them.
-    *   Security: Rate limit WebSockets; validate tokens.
+    *   Security: Rate limit WebSockets; validate tokens; ensure all profile updates are validated against predefined schemas and actions to prevent arbitrary data manipulation.
 *   **New API Endpoints:**
     *   `GET /api/chat`: WebSocket endpoint for real-time chat interaction.